davidmfoley/isolate-react/README.md

 ## Install

-If you are using this for testing, you probably want to install isolateHooks as a devDependency.
+If you are using this for testing, you probably want to install `isolate-hooks` as a devDependency.

 With yarn: